olinrobotics/olinrobotics.github.io/info_dump.md

 This part was printed in Nylon on a Markforged Mark 2 3D Printer, for robustness and flexibility.
 Talk to Lauren Gulland for more info, to see it on [eiger](https://www.eiger.io), or if you need it printed and have questions!

 *This Git page is currently under construction.*

+## Waterproof drone mount and arm connectors
+The mount was printed in Onyx on a Markforged Mark 2 3D Printer for strength. picture stl cad
+The arm connectors are printed in PLA on a MakerBot Replicator 2 so they break in a crash. picture stl cad